quasarstream/PHP-FFmpeg-video-streaming/README.md

 Getting OpenSSL(Windows): https://slproweb.com/products/Win32OpenSSL.html

-You need to pass both 'URL to the key' and 'path to save a random key' to `generateRandomKeyInfo` method:
+You need to pass both 'URL to the key' and 'path to save a random key' to the `generateRandomKeyInfo` method:
 ``` php
 //A path you want to save a random key on your server
 $save_to = "/var/www/my_website_project/keys/enc.key";